maxtyson123/MaxOS/docs/Notes.md

 ### GUI - Framework
 See also: Bresenham line algorithm (use for later)
 - The GUI framework will have a base class called Widget, which should have a draw method.
-This draw method would get a graphicsContext and draw itself onto of it using the graphicContex's draw methods.
+This draw method would get a graphicsContext and draw itself onto of it using the graphicContext's draw methods.
-- Thees widgets will have parents and such, therefore their draw positions will be reletive, meaning there has to be a method to get the absolute position.
+- Thees widgets will have parents and such, therefore their draw positions will be relative, meaning there has to be a method to get the absolute position.
-- Widgets will also have a width and height, and a method to check if a co-ordnate is inside of itslef (used for mouse handling and such)
+- Widgets will also have a width and height, and a method to check if a co-ordinate is inside itself (used for mouse handling and such)
 - To handle mouse input, the widget will use a mouse event handler and handle the events onMouseDown, onMouseMove, OnMouseUp.
-However the mouse handler wont be on the widget itself, rather it would be on the desktop.
+However, the mouse handler won't be on the widget itself, rather it would be on the desktop.
-- This is because the mouse movement is reported in relative-ness not aboslute position (desktop would store mouse position and update it based on the movement, the object can just query the x,y pos from the desktop).
+- This is because the mouse movement is reported in relative-ness not absolute position (desktop would store mouse position and update it based on the movement, the object can just query the x,y pos from the desktop).
-- A subclass of the widget would be a composite class, which would contain an array of child widgets, and it would pass methods on to the children (eg. the child gets drawn last so its on top)
+- A subclass of the widget would be a composite class, which would contain an array of child widgets, and it would pass methods on to the children (e.g. the child gets drawn last so its on top)
 - To get which widget to preform the keyEvent or mouseEvent the desktop will have a method of getting the focused widget
-- The desktop will work like the composite widget, but will have to overide the mouseHandler class as mouse passes movement in relative to last position (moved x  pixels) so the desktop will have to translate the restiveness into absolute positions
+- The desktop will work like the composite widget, but will have to override the mouseHandler class as mouse passes movement in relative to last position (moved x  pixels) so the desktop will have to translate the restiveness into absolute positions
-- For better preformance, instead of re-drawing the screen every time just draw it once and then when a gui object changes (eg. moving a window) memcopy the object to the new state and then redraw any invaild parts (invalid is where places where there used to be the gui object)
+- For better performance, instead of re-drawing the screen every time just draw it once and then when a gui object changes (e.g. moving a window) memory the object to the new state and then redraw any invalid parts (invalid is where places where there used to be the gui object)
+- To draw text the "modes.c" has various 8x8 Bitmap fonts.
+Using these fonts a Text widget can be made that gets the characters of a string from the font and then print all the pixels in that character.

+# System Stuff
+### Multitasking
+See also [Stack](https://wiki.osdev.org/Stack), **Note this needs better explaining
+- In the RAM there is different places for different species of code.
+The processor jumps around executing different parts.
+Somewhere in the RAM there is a STACK where stuff is being pushed a popped
+- Currently: A timer interrupt occurs and what happens is the processor pushes some registers on the stack (e.g. pointer to where it was executing before the interrupt).
+The processor then goes into the interrupt manager (see interrupts.cpp) and executes the handler for that interrupt.
+Once the handler has finished executing the processor then carry's on what it was executing before (hence why the pointer was pushed to the stack).
+- However, to do multithreading the current way of executing in the OS needs to change.
+First the OS will take another portion of the RAM, reserve it for multitasking, and make its own stack there for every task.
+- Therefore, when a task is created a memory region is made.
+Infomation for the processor is then explictly writen into segments in that region e.g. the instruction pointer at the entry point
+- Previously: the interstubs.s file pushed the current processor values (interstubs line 64: save the registers) and then pushed the stack pointer (interstubs line 80: Invoke C++ handlers) and then load register again
+- (Carrying on "Previously") The handler function would have the pointer to the stack (passed as var: esp).
+The return value of handle interrupt is then written into esp and then executed by processor.
+- Now with multitasking the return value for the handle interrupt method would be changed to point to the top of the new task's stack.
-- To draw text the modes.c has fonts,
+- To sum up:
+- - The kernel will be excuting method "X" and recive an interrupt
+- - kernel will exucte the interrupt handler
+- - The interrupt handler will then return a pointer to the new task
+- - Kernel will then excute the new task instead of executing method "X"
+- To schedule processes fairly, a round-robin scheduler generally employs time-sharing, giving each job a time slot or quantum (its allowance of CPU time), and interrupting the job if it is not completed by then.
+The job is resumed next time a time slot is assigned to that task.
+If the task terminates or changes its state to waiting during its attributed time quantum, the scheduler selects the first task in the ready queue to execteu